jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/notifications.md

 says **Go to event**.
 When you click on it,
 it will send you to the
-report of the event on the ASM.
+report of the event on the ARM.

 ![Event Alert](https://res.cloudinary.com/fluid-attacks/image/upload/v1651005443/docs/web/notifications/notif_event_alert.png)